cpowel10/Revature-Project-2/README.md

 logout of their account, view what items are currently instock, view their cart contents and total price, add an item to their cart, and either checkout and see the total they were charged or empty their cart without being charged.
 ADMIN users can also add new items to the available stock, update the item information, or delete items from the database.
-This project will be deployed using Jenkin to Docker to a Kubernetes cluster.
+Project 2 will take the Project 1 application and deploy it using Jenkins to build and push the Docker image then that Docker image will be used to deploy the application in a Kubernetes cluster.
 ## Features Implemented:
 1. A @Bean method in Project1Application.java called timedAspect to record custom metrics
 2. @Timed annotations over most of the methods in UserController that will record the time it